 As the Oracle said to Neo in The Matrix Reloaded: “So, let’s get the obvious stuff out of the way”.

 If you expect me to declare that Gears Tactics reinvents everything we know about games like Xcom, Mutant Year Zero or Valkyria Chronicles, then I must disappoint.
 For the most part, the devs have played it very safe in terms of how they designed the gameplay, and they borrowed extensively from mechanics established by more well-known titles from this genre.
-Truth be told, The Coalition and Splash Damage may have a few very angry letters from lawyers in their inbox.
+Truth be told, The Coalition and Splash Damage may want to check their inbox for a few very angry cease and desist letters…

 In case you are unfamiliar with a tactical role-playing game, the easiest comparison to describe games like Gears Tactics is a game of chess.
-Either the player or the enemy takes turns in playing against each other, and each unit can perform a set number of actions determined by ‘action points’ (usually three).
-Actions points count how often during their turn the player can take a shot, reload, throw a grenade, activate a skill, and so on.
+Either the player or the enemy takes turns against each other, and every unit is given a set number of actions determined by ‘action points’ (usually three).
+Actions points count how often during a player’s turn their unit can take a shot, reload, throw a grenade, activate a skill, and so on.
 A turn ends after all action points have been spent.

 It’s pretty standard TRPG stuff, but Gears Tactics quickly reveals that reinventing the wheel was never this game’s intention.
 The devs obviously have a keen eye for this genre’s best ingredients, and they brought these mechanics to life within the one thing that will undoubtedly attract most players: The world and content of the Gears of War itself.